samdiron/Connie/README.md

 if you know how to program rust and would like to help with the Connie project you could email me on samertadro@gmail.com

-or if you found an issue or a bug you can make a new Issue on github
+or if you find an issue or a bug you can make a new Issue on github

 ## License